-'Critical' shooting incident at Molson Coors' Milwaukee facility; 7 people killed: report
+'Critical' shooting incident at Molson Coors' Milwaukee facility; 'multiple' people killed, mayor says

 CLICK HERE TO GET THE FOX NEWS APP

-Molson Coors CEO Gavin Hattersley was at a company conference in Texas when he was informed of the shooting.
+Molson Coors CEO Gavin Hattersley was at a company conference in Houston when he was informed of the shooting.
 He is en route to Milwaukee, the news station said.

+President Trump extended "my deepest condolences" to the victims during a White House briefing on his response to the coronavirus.
+He said a "wicked murderer" opened fire and killed several people.

+"A number of people were wounded, some badly wounded," Trump told reporters.
+"Our hearts break for them and their loved ones.
+It's a terrible thing."

 The Associated Press contributed to this report.